uiceds/syllabus/manuscript.md

 This course differs from other available machine learning and data science courses in that it focuses on civil and environmental engineering problems and the methods used to solve them.
 In particular, this course emphasizes working with dynamical systems that generate spatiotemporal data, which are common in physical science but less common in data science when applied to other disciplines.

-By the end of the semester, you will be able to:
+**General Goals:** By the end of the semester, you will be able to:

 1. Use software tools for data processing and visualization, signal processing, and machine learning to
 2. Retrieve, manipulate, and analyze data; and